Krugou/socials/.github/copilot-instructions.md

 - Use async/await over Promises
 - Include proper error handling for async operations
 - Use functional programming patterns where appropriate
+- Relative import paths need explicit file extensions in ECMAScript imports when --moduleResolution is node16 or nodenext

 2. Architecture & Design